 Despite this pitiable track record, New Jersey’s teachers unions have thus far managed to thwart efforts to institute school voucher programs in cities like Camden.
 This of course is fine with Camden’s Democratic leadership, which, like Democrats across the United States, relies so heavily on financial support from such unions.

 Not surprisingly, the horrific quality of life that pervades Camden has caused many of its residents to flee to more promising environs.
-The city’s population has plummeted from above 120,000 in the 1950s, to just 77,000 today.
+The city’s population has plummeted from above 120,000 in the 1950s, to just 71,000 as of 2021.

 This piece was posted in May 2014.